 CHI agrees that technology and analytic advancements like machine learning and AI forecasting have the potential to transform patient care and improve health, and that these tools will become essential in the future to support the individualized care of patients and communities.
-CHI urges for the responsible deployment of AI tools in healthcare that further the Quadruple Aim, as described in CHI's 'Policy Principles for AI in Health,' linked to above.
+CHI urges for the responsible deployment of AI tools in healthcare that further the Quadruple Aim, as described in CHI's 'Policy Principles for AI in Health,' appended to this document.